wso2/docs-mi/en/docs/learn/integration-tutorials/service-catalog-tutorial.md

     2. Extract the ZIP file.
 The extracted folder will be referred as the `<MI_HOME>` folder.

-The Micro Integrator contains a client application, which automatically publishes artifacts to the **Service Catalog** in the **API Publisher** portal.
+The Micro Integrator can automatically publishes artifacts to the **Service Catalog** in the **API Publisher** portal.

-Let's enable this client in the Micro Integrator.
+Let's enable this feature in the Micro Integrator.

 1. Uncomment the `[[service_catalog]]` section as shown below and change the APIM server configurations accordingly in the `<MI_HOME>/conf/deployment.toml` file.